Brothers earned the Dog Food Advisor Editors Choice Award from 2012 - 2022 for Weight Loss

 “That means the configuration that says a wolf is a dog, is a coyote, is a dingo, is the correct one.”

-Why are there are NO overweight Wolves, Dingoes, Jackals, or Coyotes in their natural habitat?
+Why are there NO overweight Wolves, Dingoes, Jackals, or Coyotes in their natural habitat?

-The obvious difference is the food they eat.
-One group eats a diet high in animal protein and fat and low in carbohydrates, while the domesticated dog is fed a diet low in animal protein and fat and high in carbohydrates, - carbohydrates that are predominantly high-glycemic grains and potatoes.
+The obvious difference is the food they eat and the exercise they get.
+One group eats a diet high in animal protein and fat and almost no carbohydrates, while the domesticated dog is fed a diet low in animal protein and fat and high in carbohydrates; carbohydrates that are predominantly high-glycemic grains and potatoes.

 Your dog looks different than a Wolf because its Nuclear DNA has been altered over many generations by selective breeding.
 This is possible because each sex contributes one strand of DNA to the next generation.